ucgmsim/GMSimViz/README.md

 ```
 #### GMT

-GMT version earlier than 5.2 has some outstanding issues to work reliably with GMSimViz.
-A version later than 5.4.4 is recommended, and at the time of writing, the latest development source obtained directly from the  repository (A release r19922 fully verified, r20495 also seems fine).
+GMT versions earlier than 5.2 have some outstanding issues/API differences, can't work with GMSimViz.
+A version later than 5.4.4 is recommended, and at the time of writing, the latest development source obtained directly from the repository (A release r19922 fully verified, r20495 also seems fine), 6.x releases seem to work too.
 Instructions for GMT installation is available at http://gmt.soest.hawaii.edu/projects/gmt/wiki/BuildingGMT .
 You should compile with PNG support enabled (check configure output, make sure headers are available).

-If you want to use the latest stable release at time of writing, versions 5.4.3 and 5.4.4 will draw outlines of the fault plane and hypocentre location on the surface rather than at depth (bug) but otherwise work fine.
+Versions 5.4.3 and 5.4.4 will draw outlines of the fault plane and hypocentre location on the surface rather than at depth (bug) but otherwise work fine.

 Make sure the `gmt` binary is in the PATH.
 If `gmt` is installed in `/usr/local/bin` and `gmt` is not already available in the PATH, add it to the PATH:
 ```shell